woman measuring her blood sugar levels during her period

 Why Listening to Your Body Is Key

-Due to the fluctuations in blood sugar, as well as how this interferes with hormone levels, diabetes could potentially mask underlying conditions like uterine fibroids, adenomyosis, PCOS, or endometriosis.
+Diabetes could potentially mask underlying conditions like uterine fibroids, adenomyosis, PCOS, or endometriosis.
 Diabetes can lead to heavier or longer periods, urinary urgency, period irregularity, or fatigue.
 These are also symptoms commonly associated with uterine fibroids.
-It’s important to write down your symptoms, so you can discuss them at length with your doctor.
+It’s important to write down your symptoms, so you can discuss them with your doctor.
 They will be able to determine if additional tests like an ultrasound or pelvic examination are necessary.

 At our fibroid centers, we exclusively offer a non-surgical, outpatient treatment known as Uterine Fibroid Embolization (UFE) to treat uterine fibroid symptoms.
 UFE utilizes a minimally-invasive technique to interrupt the blood flow to the fibroids, which will cause the fibroids to shrink.
 Once the fibroid does not get the oxygen and nutrients it needs to survive, it will naturally die off.
 This often leads to diminished symptoms.

-With up to 30 treatment facilities across the nation, we are currently the largest network of fibroid centers in the United States.
+With more than 40 treatment facilities across the nation, we are currently the largest network of fibroid centers in the United States.
 Our leading Interventional Radiologists utilize the most advanced technology to treat uterine fibroids.
 If you are experiencing heavy, irregular periods, urinary urgency, fatigue from anemia, pelvic pain or cramping, call us at 855.615.2555 to find out how we can help begin your recovery.

 Don’t feel like calling?
 You can also schedule an appointment with us online by clicking the button below.